 Common causes include:

-- Medicines, such as type 2 diabetes drugs, antidepressants, heart and blood pressure drugs, cancer drugs, anesthesia
+- Medicines, such as certain type 2 diabetes drugs, seizure drugs, antidepressants, heart and blood pressure drugs, cancer drugs, anesthesia

-- Disorders of the brain, such as injury, infections meningitis, stroke
+- Disorders of the brain, such as injury, infections, stroke

-- Lung disease, such as pneumonia, tuberculosis, asthma
+- Lung disease, such as pneumonia, tuberculosis, cancer, chronic infections

 Rare causes include: